acend/container-basics-training/content/en/docs/03/_index.md

 To return to your shell press `CTRL-p` and then `CTRL-q`.

 {{% alert title="Note for Webshell" color="primary" %}}
 In the webshell the shortcuts `CTRL-p` and `CTRL-q` are not working.
 Simply close the terminal and open a new one as a workaround.
-You could also start your mariadb container with `docker run -dit -e MYSQL_ROOT_PASSWORD=my-secret-pw mariadb`, note the `d` in `-dit` which starts the container in detached mode.
+You could also start your mariadb container with `docker run -dit -e MARIADB_ROOT_PASSWORD=my-secret-pw mariadb`, note the `d` in `-dit` which starts the container in detached mode.
 Afterward you can open a shell into the detached container as desribed below.
 {{% /alert %}}

 {{% alert title="Note for Windows" color="primary" %}}